 Let your respondent know where they are in the overall form, too.
 Think about it like chapters in a book; each time you reach a new chapter, it’s like a little milestone.
 They’re silent reminders you’re making progress and help propel you forward.
 Connect questions inside ‘chapters’ together using the ‘and’ and ‘so’ prefaces mentioned earlier.
 Close chapters with markers of progress (e.g., “Great, thanks.”) before starting the next one, and use a preface like “Finally, …” towards the end.

 The Submit button is the final and perhaps most important action of your form.
-You can, and should, edit it, via Settings>Messages>Submit button.
+You can, and should, edit it, by going to the Question menu on the right, and typing something new in the Button field.
 If the respondent doesn’t click it, then their results aren’t recorded.
 Make sure it’s inviting and requires action.
 Something like, “Show me my results” or “Complete my form” can be the final nudge your respondent needs.

 That’s it!
 You’ve seen our list of tips and tricks.
 Now the only thing left to do is start building your own typeform.
 We even have a handy template gallery to get you started 🙂